khatington/Cosy_Homes/README.md

   </p>
 </p>

+> [!NOTE]
-> Note: This project was done in 2022, therefore the database in Firebase is deactivated and unfortunately I don't have any references provided.
+> This project was done in 2022, therefore the database in Firebase is deactivated and unfortunately I don't have any references provided.